 The testimony from Stuart Syvret, whistleblower and former Jersey senator , punctuated by a helpful police officer’s input, of his persecution and gagging in Jersey is chilling, and likely to deter anyone from blowing the whistle on criminality.

 Of course, a documentary about tax avoidance has to mention David Cameron and his father.
 Spider’s Web includes him as a exemplar of the old boy network’s sense of entitlement to do as they please with their money.

 The final coup de grace is an exposure of how the banks, law firms and accountants have penetrated the establishment and politicians have become their spokespersons.
 Activists drawing attention to tax avoidance are described as scum by the elite’s henchmen.
-One of them, campaigner Joel Benjamin explains the accountancy scam of PFI (public finance initiative, now also being promoted in Africa), the tax avoidance involved and the unusual accommodation arrangements of the UK’s tax authority, HMRC.
+One of them, campaigner Joel Benjamin explains the accountancy scam of PFI (private finance initiative, now also being promoted in Africa), the tax avoidance involved and the unusual accommodation arrangements of the UK’s tax authority, HMRC.